Testing gravitational physics by combining DESI DR1 and weak lensing datasets using the E_G estimator: Results

-where $A_i$ is a free amplitude parameter in each redshift slice and $\alpha$ captures the logarithmic scale dependence of $E_G$.
-A value of $\alpha = 0$ corresponds to scale-independence, in which case $A_i = E_G(z_i)$.
-Whilst Eq.~\ref{eq:scaleModel} is purely a phenomenological model, we note that predictions of $E_G$ in modified gravity scenarios have been presented by \cite{2015MNRAS.449.4326P} and \cite{2019JCAP...09..018P}.
+Finally, we report our results for the fits of the phenomenological scale-dependent model of $E_G$ introduced in Sec.~\ref{subsec:scaledep}, in terms of the free parameter $\alpha$, where the GR+$\Lambda$CDM prediction is that the $E_G$ statistic should be independent of scale $R$ (i.e., $\alpha = 0$).
 Fig.~\ref{fig:scaleTests} shows the posterior probability distributions of $\alpha$ for each weak lensing survey when combined with BOSS (top) and DESI (bottom).
 In all cases, $\alpha = 0$ lies well within the credible intervals, indicating no significant detection of scale dependence.
-If we combine the measurements for different weak lensing surveys assuming they are statistically independent, we find 68\% confidence regions $\alpha = 0.04 \pm 0.14$ for BOSS, and $\alpha = -0.05 \pm 0.09$ for DESI.
+If we combine the measurements for different weak lensing surveys assuming they are statistically independent \citep[e.g.,][]{2023OJAp....6E..36D}, we find 68\% confidence regions $\alpha = 0.04 \pm 0.14$ for BOSS, and $\alpha = -0.05 \pm 0.09$ for DESI.
 The significant improvement from the $\alpha = 0.17 \pm 0.26$ reported by \cite{blake_testing_2020} for BOSS+2dFLenS+KiDS-1000 is due to the additional weak lensing surveys included and improved constraining power of DESI LRGs.